vegardit/bash-funk/docs/misc.md

 ```
 Usage: -update [OPTION]...

-Updates bash-funk with the latest code from the github repo.
+Updates bash-funk to the latest code from github (https://github.com/vegardit/bash-funk).
+All local modifications are overwritten.

 Options:
 -r, --reload